MarekSicha/Traffic-sign-detection-in-real-time/README.md

 [classifier_train.py](classifier_train.py) you can use this script to train your own classifier on your custom dataset.

-*Just make sure your datset has this structure:*
+*Just make sure your dataset has this structure:*

     dataset_name/
         -class_name_0/